launchdarkly-labs/SudoPseudo/README.md

 # Sudo Pseudo

+#### A storybook addon to view pseudo classes in your stories

-This addon allows you to test pseudo classes using class names without having to rewrite your existing stylesheets.
+This Storybook addon allows you to test pseudo classes using class names without having to rewrite your existing stylesheets.
 Currently it supports:
 - focus-visible
 - focus
 - active